Complete Call-by-Value Calculi of Control Operators, I: The CCV -calculus

 \subsection{CPS translation}

 In this subsection, we define the continuation-passing style translation of the CCV $\lambda\mu$-calculus and verify its soundness.
 It follows the idea of the colon translation to save redundant $\beta$-redices \cite{pag41}\cite{ndy68}.
 For readability, we use the notation $\lc M\rc[K]$ instead of $M:K$.
 At this stage, we understand $K$ to be an arbitrary lambda term.
 However, as we do later, we can restrict the range of $K$ to the terms of particular forms.
 Namely, it is a term of sort $K$ given in Def.~\ref{eob58}.
+The translation is standard except that it is adjusted to the syntax of our calculus.

 3ex